 When a company undertakes a software project, it’s usually of some importance.
 Given that, how can you make sure that your project doesn’t fail?
-In this blog post, we’ll explore four reasons why software development projects fail – plus actionable solutions to help keep them going!
+In this blog post, we’ll explore four reasons why software development projects fail, how to hire developers that work for your business, and actionable solutions to help keep them going!

 1. Unclear or vague project requirements

 Defining project specifications is the first step in executing a successful project.
 However in their eagerness to please potential clients and close a deal, companies often overlook details that could derail a project down the line.
 Perhaps less forgivably, project requirements can be poorly communicated and completely misunderstood between parties.
 For instance, the client may require a developer who is proficient in coding in PHP and .Net.
 However, your understanding may be that the client is looking to hire a developer who is proficient in coding in PHP or .Net.
 See the difference?

 Detailed requirements exist for a reason.
 They help us define clear goals and objectives for completing the project, but also ensure that the end product meets the actual expectations of the customer.

 How can you address this problem?

 Every project is unique, and every client different.
 The simplest way to ensure that you’re on the right track is to ask a lot of questions.
 Even if they seem silly or “obvious”, it’s always better to be sure than to be wrong.
 Fact: if you don’t understand something, it’s almost certain that others in the room feel the same way but are holding their silence.

 Are the requirements specific and measurable?
 Can they be achieved realistically?
 Are the requirements fluid?
 These are all questions that can help clarify intentions for the project.